dmd-program/art-design-course-resources/README.md

 ## Media Categories

 * 2D Animation
-* 3D Modeling Animation
+* 3D Modeling and Animation
 * Apps and Interactive Media
-* Product, Service, UX
 * 2D Design and Illustration
+* Web Design and Development
+* Video Production and Photography
-* Audio and Video Production
+* Audio Production and Recording
+* Products, Services, and UX
 * Physcial Installations and Fabrication
-* Web Design and Development